okami101/vuetify-admin/packages/docs/guide/authentication.md

 ```

 :::tip CHECK AUTH
-After successful account update, you should refresh new user information into the Vuex store by simply recall `checkAuth` from your auth provider method.
+After successful account update, you may refresh new user information into the Vuex store by simply recall `checkAuth` from your auth provider method.
 Anyway, even without that, this method will be called internally after each navigation change.
 Use `this.$admin.toast` in order to show quick information state of API response.
 :::

 ## Writing your own auth provider

-If none of this configurable auth provider doesn't suit you, you can always write your own by implementing following contract, as similar as [data providers](data-providers.md).
+If none of this configurable auth provider doesn't suit you, you can always write your own by implementing following contract, similarly as [data providers](data-providers.md).

 ### API Contract